Relational Memory: Native In-Memory Accesses on Rows and Columns: Evaluation

+\Paragraph{\sysName Scales with Data Size} \sysName supports arbitrary data sizes despite having a small data SPM due to the space limitations imposed by the platform.
+To evaluate \sysName's scalability, we repeat $Q1$ while projecting four target columns in larger tables ranging from 32~MB to 2~GB.
+Every time we fill the data SPM, we use the light-weight reset mechanism introduced in Section~\ref{sec:design}.
+Figure~\ref{fig:frame} compares $Q1$ execution time with \sysName normalized by the direct row-wise access.
+We observe that the benefit from using \sysName remains virtually unchanged for any data size, because \sysName always provides the optimal layout.

 \Paragraph{\sysName Provides Better Performance in All Queries} Overall, the experimental analysis shows that our \sysName outperforms direct DRAM accesses over row-oriented data, even though data accesses through the FPGA can be quite inefficient.
 This result demonstrates that it is possible to achieve native in-memory columnar accesses over data that is stored in row-oriented format.
+Additional experiments that were omitted due to space constraints are available in an extended technical report \cite{roozkhosh2021relational}.

-\Paragraph{Long-Term Potential and Impact} Even though the underlying PLIM approach \cite{Roozkhosh2020} provides fine- grained observability and management of memory traffic between processors and memory hierarchy, it forces transactions to cross through a lower-frequency domain, i.e., that of the PL (100~MHz in our case).
+\Paragraph{Long-Term Potential and Impact} Even though the underlying PLIM approach \cite{Roozkhosh2020} provides fine-grained observability and management of memory traffic between processors and memory hierarchy, it forces transactions to cross through a lower-frequency domain, i.e., that of the PL (100~MHz in our case).
 Because of this, an additional latency is added to each transaction due to the clock domain crossing (CDC) overhead~\cite{Hoornaert2021b,Hoornaert2021,Roozkhosh2020}.
 This means that under PLIM, the latency of individual memory transactions can be significantly worse than what observed with direct memory accesses.
 This effect is particularly strong in the considered hardware platform, as documented in~\cite{Hoornaert2021}.
 Nonetheless, as we observe in our experiments, the benefits by \sysName fully offset the described effect.
 This observation sets the basis for our long-term vision that is twofold.
 On the one hand, our \sysName is expected to provide even larger performance benefits in newer platforms with better PS-PL integration and lower-latency communication interfaces.
 On the other hand, the ability to offer significant performance advantages even at low synthesis frequencies makes our design suitable for integration directly within the main memory controller.